JeffreySarnoff/RollingFunctions.jl/README.md

 -----

-## The program source text files in _/JeffreySarnoff/RollingFunctions.jl/src are in flux.
+#### The program source text files in _/JeffreySarnoff/RollingFunctions.jl/src are in flux.
-## The current released version is in _/JeffreySarnoff/stable/src.
+#### The current version is in _/JeffreySarnoff/stable/src and this README applies.

 -----